API Reference

 citrine.calculate_marginal_spectrum

-calculate_marginal_spectrum(jsa_matrix: ndarray, lambda_s: Wavelength, lambda_i: Wavelength, photon_type: PhotonType) -> Tuple[np.ndarray, np.ndarray]
+calculate_marginal_spectrum(jsa_matrix: ndarray, lambda_s: Wavelength, lambda_i: Wavelength, photon_type: PhotonType) -> tuple[np.ndarray, np.ndarray]

 Calculate the marginal spectrum for either signal or idler photons from a JSA matrix.